BlockstreamResearch/bip-frost-dkg/README.md

 ##### Backup and Recovery

+There are two possible backup strategies for `EncPedPop`:

+1. **Backup of the secret shares**
     Backups consist of the signer index and DKG outputs: secret share and shared public key.
     It is possible to only back up the secret share, but then the shared public key and index needs to be provided to complete a recovery (TODO: what if the public key and index are wrong?).
     This data needs to be backed up for every DKG the signer is involved in.
     The backup needs to be stored securely: anyone obtaining the backup has stolen all the data necessary to create partial signatures just as the victim signer.
+2. **Backup of the seed and encrypted shares**
     It is also possible to back up the seed in a secure location and back up the encrypted shares.
+    ```python
+    # All inputs of this function are required to be backed up for full recovery
+    # With the exception of seed, they are public data
+    def encpedpop_recover(seed, enc_shares_sum, t, enckeys, shared_pubkey, signer_pubkeys):
+        my_deckey = kdf(seed, "deckey")
+        enc_context = hash([t] + enckeys)
+        shares_sum = enc_shares_sum - sum_scalar([ecdh(my_deckey, enckeys[i], enc_context) for i in range(n)]
+        return shares_sum, shared_pubkey, signer_pubkeys

+    # my_idx is required for signing
+    def encpedpop_recover_my_idx(seed, enc_shares_sum, t, enckeys, shared_pubkey, signer_pubkeys):
+        return enckeys.index(my_enckey)
+    ```
     If the encrypted shares are lost and all other signers are cooperative and have seed backups, then there is also the possibility to re-run the DKG.

 #### RecPedPop